-For the Adult Degree Program, completed and signed forms are due in the Registrar's office prior to the beginning of the last class session of the course for which an incomplete is sought.
+For the Adult Degree Program, completed and signed forms are due in the Office of Student Registration and Records prior to the beginning of the last class session of the course for which an incomplete is sought.
 Students in the Adult Degree Program must fulfill the requirements of an Incomplete within the next eight (8) week term following the term in which the Incomplete was given.
-Failure to fulfill all requirements of an "Incomplete" where no agreed upon grade was specified should requirements not be completed will result in a grade of "F." No time extensions are allowed following the initial two-week period.
+Failure to fulfill all requirements of an "Incomplete" where no agreed upon grade was specified should requirements not be completed will result in a grade of "F." No time extensions are allowed following the initial eight-week period.